Definitely Dominguita's Guide To Knighthood

 Everybody's Gotta Eat!
 Everybody Wants to Live!

 (K-6) Based on Sounds of the Savanna, assembly explores how animals use sound to communicate and the behaviors prey and predators use in their dance to survive.
 Elephants rumble to communicate over long distances--they recognize family members by their vocalization.
 Bats use sound to find food.
 Zebra stallions can protect their family from a lion with one swift kick.
 When animals cooperate they're more successful.
 With humor, students discover that even lions have to eat so they survive, so their babies survive and so the species survives.
 Everybody's gotta eat because everybody wants to live!

 (1-3) How cool are magnets!
 This presentation is appropriate for a classroom setting.
 The author explores the magic and history of magnets with the students from attracting and repelling, to lodestones, to understanding what's magnetic and creating magic by manipulating non-magnetic materials with magnets.

 (K-6) Based on the recovery of Mount St. Helens after the devastating volcano of May, 1980, this is an interactive presentation where students learn about the recovery of an ecosystem after a natural disaster.
 In addition to highlighting the needs of each part of an ecosystem to be able to return to normal, the emphasis of this presentation is on gophers and their surprising role in the mountain’s recovery.
 (45 minutes)

 Gopher to the Rescue, A Volcano Recovery Story

-(4-6) As above, but in addition to highlighting the needs of each part of an ecosystem to be able to return to normal, the emphasis of this presentation is on the geology of volcanoes and plate tectonics.
+(4-6) As above, but in addition to highlighting the needs of each part of an ecosystem to be able to return to normal, this presentation reinforces students' knowledge of the geology of volcanoes and plate tectonics.
 (45 minutes)